The Hagedorn temperature of AdS5/CFT4 at finite coupling via the Quantum Spectral Curve: Numerical solution

 Fig.\ \ref{fig: strong coupling numerics} shows our numeric data for $T_{\text{H}}$ as a function of $\sqrt{g}$ for $0\leq \sqrt{g} \leq1.8$.
 In particular, we see that $T_{\text{H}}$ tends towards a linear function in $\sqrt g$ at strong coupling.
 Using a sixth-order fit in $1/\sqrt{g}$, we find the following approximate result for the leading coefficient:

-where the uncertainty is in the last digit \footnote{In a certain exactly solvable pp-wave limit of string theory, the leading contribution to the Hagedorn temperature is of order $\lambda^{1/3}$ with corrections in $1/\lambda^{1/3}$ \cite{Harmark:2006ta}.
-This is our reason behind expecting the corrections in Eq.\ \eqref{eq: leading approximation} to be of order $g^0$. }.
+where the uncertainty is in the last digit \footnote{ In a certain exactly solvable pp-wave limit of string theory, the leading contribution to the Hagedorn temperature is of order $\lambda^{1/3}$ with corrections in $1/\lambda^{1/3}$ \cite{Harmark:2006ta}.
+In the present case, the leading contribution is of order $\lambda^{1/4}$ and we thus expect the corrections to be in $1/\lambda^{1/4}$. }.
 At the given accuracy, this agrees with the expectation that the Hagedorn temperature measured in units of the $S^3$ radius $R$ approaches the behavior

 for large 't Hooft coupling.
 This corresponds to the Hagedorn temperature of tree-level type IIB string theory on ten-dimensional Minkowski space \cite{Sundborg:1984uk}.
 One can see this explicitly by reinstating $1/R$ using the AdS$_5$/CFT$_4$ dictionary.
-In terms of this, the $S^3$ radius $R$ corresponds on the string-theory side to the radius $R = (4 \pi \lambda)^{1/4} l_s$ of AdS$_5$ and $S^5$, where $l_s$ is the string length.
+In terms of this, the $S^3$ radius $R$ corresponds on the string-theory side to the radius $R = \lambda^{1/4} l_s$ of AdS$_5$ and $S^5$, where $l_s$ is the string length.
 Hence, Eq.~\eqref{tflat1} becomes

 The reason that one expects this to be the Hagedorn temperature for large 't Hooft coupling is as follows.
 Consider a string with energy $l_s E$ in string units.
 If this energy is sufficiently high, also compared to the angular momenta on AdS$_5 \times S^5$, a particle mode of the string is probing distances shorter than the radius $R$ of AdS$_5$ and $S^5$.
 Moreover, if $\sqrt{l_s E} \ll R/l_s$, the extension of the string is much smaller than the radius $R$.
 Thus, there is an intermediate regime in which the spectrum of a string behaves as in flat space.
 As $\lambda\rightarrow\infty$, this means that the Hagedorn temperature approaches that of flat space.